Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Introduction

 \section{Introduction}

-Information on the current state of the economy is crucial for various economic agents and policy makers, since the choice of the appropriate policy stance relies on the knowledge of the macroeconomic situation in the country.
-Although there's a number of indicators, covering many aspects of the economy available at a higher frequency, quarterly national accounts still play an important role guiding various economic decisions.
-Unfortunately, GDP and its components are officially released with a considerable delay after the reference period -- for example, in the US the first estimates of GDP are released after 1 month after the reference period, where only the supply side of the economy is covered since only the GDP by production approach is estimated.
-However, if a certain economic institution is interested in the demand side of the economy, the publication of GDP by expenditure approach is released with an even longer delay, which can greatly complicate timely decision making.
+Information on the current state of the economy is crucial for various economic agents and policymakers since the choice of the appropriate policy measures relies on the current knowledge of the macroeconomic situation in the country.
+Although there are some higher frequency indicators, covering many aspects of the economy, quarterly national accounts still play a pivotal role in guiding economic policy decisions.
+Unfortunately, the official release of GDP and its components occurs with a considerable delay after the reference period.
+For instance, the flash estimates of the US and EU GDP are released one month after the reference period, where only the supply side, i.e. production of goods and services, is covered.
+While the demand side reflected in GDP accounted by expenditure approach is released with an even longer two months delay.
+Bearing in mind economic policy implementations lags, the apt nowcasting and short-run forecasting tools are crucial for the regular monitoring and efficient countercyclical policy implementation.
+The latter is vitally important during severe downturn times like the global financial crisis of 2007-2008 followed by the sovereign debt crisis in the EU, and the current COVID-19 led global lockdown.

-On the other hand, various short-term indicators, such as business or consumer surveys, the industrial production, retail or external trade indexes are released at a monthly frequency and can be used to get an early picture of the evolution of the current economic activity in various sectors of the economy.
-One way of using the available information is by conducting a fundamental analysis, however, the information from the national accounts data still remains desirable for most decision makers.
-For this reason, a number of econometric tools have been developed in order to extract the main underlying signals from the available data and to estimate the national accounts data sooner than it is estimated by the agencies of national statistics.
+At the same time, the agencies of national statistics announce various short-term monthly indicators, such as business or consumer surveys, the industrial production, retail or external trade indicators with a much shorter delay.
+The monthly data allow getting a preliminary picture of how the current economic activity evolves in various sectors of the economy.
+One way of using higher frequency information is by conducting the fundamental analysis.
+However, the quarterly and annual national accounts data remain the core in guiding most of the economic policy decisions, e.g. in the area of fiscal rules.
+The need to extract the underlying signals from the available higher frequency data and obtain the lower frequency national accounts data sooner than the official release by the agencies of national statistics led to the development of several econometric tools examined in this paper.